Bad breath and halitosis: causes, symptoms and treatment

 A few things you can do with nutrition:

-- Drink at least 1,5 liters of water a day
+- Drink at least 1,5 litres of water a day

-- Eat loads of vegetables (fluids and vibres)
+- Eat loads of vegetables (fluids and fibres)

 - Avoid the use of spicy foods